tausvels/usefullFunctions/README.md

 21. maxSubArr - Outputs the largest sum of contiguous integers in the array.

+22. shuffleArr - Modifies the given array by swapping the position of each item randomly.

+23. missingNumer - Outputs the first missing number of the array. e.g- missingNumber([1,2,4,5,6]) would output --> 3

+24. appearTwice - Outputs the number that appears twice in a sorted array. e.g - appearTwice([1,2, 3,3, 3,4,5,6]) --> 3
 ## CLASS

 1. ### HashSet - A class that creates a HashSet storing number values in appropriate index